ishaankad/fitting-backlighter-signals/README-main.md

 The ratio between the probability densities between the two creates a clean acceptance value $$alpha$$.
 Thereby, the chance of this draw being accepted or not becomes $$alpha$$.

+Burn-ins are the inital set of draws that are discarded as they are used in bringing out the algorithm to a spot where we can draw probable samples that are useful.
+This way our collection of samples contains less error and is more concentrated towards the true parameter.

 ## Methodology